 Currently, we are in a period where the need for more female participation in STEM fields and STEM education has never been more urgent.
 There is a great need for a change in archaic attitudes that maths and science is not for girls, which some still believe to be true, and for the work of female engineers, scientists, mathematicians, researchers and women in numerous other STEM fields, to move to the forefront.

-BBQ magazine was fortunate to chat two remarkable women in the South African space industry—Carla Sharpe and Dr Minoo Rathnasabapathy—who, in the midst of extremely busy schedules, took the time to shed light on the aerospace industry and the opportunities that lie within.
+BBQ magazine was fortunate to chat two remarkable women in the South African space industry— Dr Minoo Rathnasabapathy and Carla Sharpe—who, in the midst of extremely busy schedules, took the time to shed light on the aerospace industry and the opportunities that lie within.

 Carla Sharpe is a founder of the South African Space Association and currently serves on the management committees of both the association and Women in Aerospace Africa.
 Sharpe is also responsible for business development at Africa’s largest science undertaking, the Square Kilometre Array (SKA).